c410-f3r/wtx/wtx-docs/src/web-socket/README.md

 Although not officially endorsed, the `no-masking` parameter described at <https://datatracker.ietf.org/doc/html/draft-damjanovic-websockets-nomasking-02> is supported to increase performance.
 If such a thing is not desirable, please make sure to check the handshake parameters to avoid accidental scenarios.

 To make everything work as intended both parties, client and server, need to implement this feature.
-For example, web browser won't stop masking frames.
+For example, web browsers won't stop masking frames.

 ## Ping and Close frames